Lesbian, Gay, Bisexual, and Transgender (LGBTQ) Parentage Issues

 Like any relationship, an LGBTQ relationship may run into trouble.
 In that case, there may be custody, visitation, and child support issues to resolve.
 In most cases, a biological child is more likely to end up with the biological parent.
 However, this can change if it is proven that the biological parent is not fit to be the primary caregiver.
 There have been many cases where the adoptive parent has been given custody over a biological parent.

 If you are an LGBTQ parent going through a divorce or separation, you need capable representation when it comes to custody, visitation, and child support.
 If you are in an LGBTQ relationship and would like to adopt a child, you also need to consult an experienced family law attorney.
 If you're thinking of having a child via IVF or a surrogate parent, expert legal opinion and guidance is vital.

 With laws and attitudes changing at a fast pace in our country, and society in general, relationships between all adults and their families are facing new legal and social challenges.
 At Nottage and Ward, LLP we are passionate about LGBTQ family rights and the rights of families in general.

-If you have a question regarding any aspect of family, divorce, or custody law, don't hesitate to call our offices at (312) 332-2915 for a consultation.
+If you have questions regarding any aspect of family, divorce, or custody law, don't hesitate to call our office at (312) 332-2915 for a consultation.
 We serve all of northeastern Illinois, including Lake, Cook, McHenry, and DuPage Counties.
 Call us today.

 - Types of Adoption Available to Illinois Families